Le guide ultime de la vente d'une entreprise

 Search for potential buyers

 Identifying and attracting potential buyers is a crucial step.
 You can use online platforms, business networks, and business brokers to find interested buyers.
-It's important to target buyers who have the resources and interest to acquire and run your business.
+It's important to target buyers who have the resources and interest to acquire and manage your business.

 Negotiation and initial agreement